Coronavirus outbreak: CM Chouhan claims doubling rate of COVID-19 cases stands at 21 days

 The district had reportedly recorded a death rate of 1.08 per cent last week, he said, adding that the doubling rate of cases in Indore has now improved to 30 days.

-During the review meeting, the authorities also informed that the construction of a 500-bed super specialty hospital in Indore was underway and it will be operational by June 15, he added.
+During the review meeting, the authorities also informed that the construction of a 500-bed super speciality hospital in Indore was underway and it will be operational by June 15, he added.

 Madhya Pradesh has recorded 7,024 COVID-19 cases so far, of which 305 patients have died of the infection and 3,689 have recovered from it.